Sigmmma/mek/readme.txt

 This one isnt completely finished, as the decompression is screwy and I haven't figured out exactly what else needs to be done.
 Honestly, dont even bother with it.

+The MEK also contains a scripts folder with any Maxscripts that I've made or modified.
+Currently there are Gbxmodel Importer and an Animation Importer scripts, which are both modified variants of TheGhost's scripts.

+The model importer is now also capable of importing xbox models, and shader bugs found in previous versions as well as various crash related bugs have been fixed.

+The animation importer can now import model_animiation_yelo tags, can use xbox models when prompted for a model, and has been fixed to work with tags containing more than 255 reflexives.
+This means you can finally open tags that have 256 or more animations.

 Installation:

 1. Install python 3, and make sure to check(newest version is recommended)